-Formerly playwright-in-residence for Cebu Performing Arts Foundation, Jeff completed a musical version of the O. Henry short story, "Gift of the Magi" (with lyrics and music written by Dan Marcus) which is performed every Christmas at Crispin Ramos' Garden Theater in Cebu, the Philippines.
+Formerly playwright-in-residence for Cebu Performing Arts Foundation, Jeff completed a musical version of the O. Henry short story, "Gift of the Magi" (with lyrics and music written by Dan Marcus) which for years was performed every Christmas at Crispin Ramos' Garden Theater in Cebu, the Philippines.

 In 2006 Jeff retired from his "day job" grinding out feature film scripts

 as a salaried co-writer, and has been able to work exclusively on his own projects.